Holistic Allergy Relief: 9 Natural Ways to Support Improved Immune Regulation and Histamine Balance

 Here are 3 reasons why:

-Alcohol contains high levels of histamine, and can contribute to a higher histamine level throughout the body
+Alcohol contains high levels of histamine, and can thus contribute to higher whole body histamine levels

-Alcohol increases histamine production by activating your inflammatory response
+Alcohol increases histamine production by activating various pro-inflammatory immune pathways

-Alcohol diminishes your body’s ability to break down histamine efficiently by reducing nutrient uptake and impairing key histamine digesting enzymes in the gut and liver
+Alcohol diminishes your body’s pathways that break down histamine by depleting key nutrients and impairing key histamine digesting enzymes in the gut and liver

-Start by switching your go-to alcohol choices for a mocktail alternative a few times per week, or better yet, try challenging yourself to a dry month.
-The benefits of going alcohol-free go well beyond your immune response, and your body will thank you.
+Where to start?
+Consider switching out your go-to alcohol choices for a tasty, sleep-supportive mocktail a few times per week, or better yet, try challenging yourself to a dry month.
+The benefits of reducing or avoiding alcohol go well beyond your immune response, with whole system benefits ranging from greater hormonal health, cognition, mood, and cardiometabolic wellness.

 4. Manage your stress

-Stress has a profound impact on immune balance, with higher levels being major triggers for increased allergies and histamine intolerance.
-But we get it — sometimes stress is impossible to avoid!
+Stress has profound impacts on immune balance, with higher levels being major triggers for increased symptoms of histamine intolerance and allergies.
+But we get it — sometimes stress is impossible to avoid — so a more helpful way to view it can be thinking of ways to mitigate or relieve stress on a regular basis

-Whenever you can, prioritize gentle workouts and engage in relaxation activities like restorative yoga, take Epsom salt baths (especially good for supporting histamine balance), and spend time in nature.
+This might include things like prioritizing gentle workouts (especially outside in nature or green spaces) and engaging in relaxing activities like restorative yoga, taking Epsom salt baths (especially good for supporting histamine balance), and listening to a funny podcast or relaxing music.

-Using high-quality air and water filters in your home is also key to reducing the amount of waste your body has to deal with — which can further support immune regulation and histamine balance.
+Using high-quality air and water filters in your home is another important factor in reducing the amount of waste your body has to deal with, which can further support immune regulation and histamine balance.

 The Asthma and Allergy Foundation of America also recommends that you keep your home well ventilated by opening windows for fresh air, avoid decorating with rugs (allergens can get trapped in the fibers), and use a dehumidifier to lower chances of mold.²